gemoc/ICSA2017Tutorial/readme.md

 **Entry Points**

 The GEMOC sequential engines uses methods annotated with **@Main** as entry points to model execution.
 This annotation must be placed on operations applicable to the root model element.

+We left two methods unimplemented with "TODO".
+Try to implement these two methods.

 After finishing, run "generate all" on the Melange model of project org.gemoc.sample.legacyfsm.xsfsm, which generates a new language implementation.